glynastill/dblt/README.md

 either run or skipped on a random basis.

-The text *#client_id#* will also be replaced with the integer id of each client thread in the testing program; this can be usefull for identifying individual clients against queries.
+The text *#client_id#* will also be replaced with the integer id of each client thread in the testing program; this can be useful for identifying individual clients against queries.

     <transactions>